 One of my favourite entries on uncarved is Pseudo Skins! from way back in 2005.
 It mentions Oi!, the SWP, Stewart Home, Garry Bushell, Chumbawamba and The Weetabix.

 It is nearly a year since I added anything to this page so here is something.
-Once I took a walk down Duke street in London and stopped to look at a mysterious doorbell.
+Once I took a walk down Duke Street St James's in London and stopped to look at a mysterious doorbell.
 Next to the bell, hand painted in black, are the words "SUPREME COUNCIL OFFICES RING BELL ONCE ONLY".

 Police in Denmark have arrested some 300 demonstrators in the capital, after a protest against the closure of a youth centre turned violent.